AmanAgrahari97/Drum-Kit/README.md

 # Drum-Kit
-On going to website you can play sound of different instruments in a drum kit.
+It is a website where you can play sounds of different instruments in a drum kit.